kevinnowland/kevinnowland.github.io/code/_posts/2020-10-26-fanbase-predictor.md

 multiple subreddits.
 Each subreddit contains a sequence of _submissions_ (also called _posts_) which can be links to other sites, images, or text.
-Each post contains _comments_ which are text only an are made by the users.
+Each post contains _comments_ which are text only and are made by the users.
 The _comment section_ is organized as a forest of trees wich top level comments and then comments nested below each top level comment.
 Each user can have a _flair_ which varies with the subreddit they are posting in.
 The flair and username are posted along with each comment.
 The flair will contains a